ClementNerma/NightOS/docs/concepts/users.md

 - The mounted periphericals in `/media` ;
 - Its temporary directory in `/tmp/[username]`

-## Users type
+## User permissions level

-Each user is of a specific type:
+Each user has an associated _permissions level_:

-- _Phantom_: the user's data are erased after the computer is turned off ;
+- Level 1 (_Phantom_): the user's data are erased after the computer is turned off ;
-- _Standard_: the default user account type ;
+- Level 2 (_Standard_): the default user account type ;
-- _Administrator_: can run programs directly as administrator ;
+- Level 3 (_Administrator_): can run programs directly as administrator ;
-- _Main administrator_: administrator that can manage global storage encryption ;
+- Level 4 (_Main administrator_): administrator that can manage global storage encryption ;
-- _System_: reserved to a specific builtin user that can only be accessed by the main administrator using a special procedure
+- Level 5 (_System_): reserved to a specific builtin user that can only be accessed by the main administrator using a special procedure

 When a user wants to perform a task it does not have the privileges to, it can (by default) ask to run the task as _another user_.
 The other user's credentials are then required.